-What is Frontotemporal Degeneration (FTD)?
+What is frontotemporal degeneration (FTD)?

-Frontotemporal degeneration (FTD), or Frontotemporal dementia, refers to a family of disorders characterized by the progressive loss of neurons (brain cells) in the frontal and temporal regions of the brain.
+Frontotemporal degeneration (FTD), or frontotemporal dementia, refers to a family of disorders characterized by the progressive loss of neurons (brain cells) in the frontal and temporal regions of the brain.
+An estimated 10,000 people are diagnosed with FTD each year.
+Symptoms of FTD often first appear between the ages of 50 to 65.

 You can view a glossary of commonly used terms from the Association for Frontotemporal Degeneration (AFTD) by clicking below.